LSBUGPG/pickups-tutorial/README.md

 Playing the sound effect at the position of the camera ensures that the volume and the stereo position of the sound is consistent.

 > [!CAUTION]
-> Using an `AudioSource` component for this kind of sound effect won't work as when the object is switched off, any sound effects that is playing are also stopped.
+> Using an `AudioSource` component for this kind of sound effect won't work, as when the object is switched off, any sound effects that are playing are also stopped.

 The final pickup script should look something like this: